Questions and answers on COVID-19: Various

 The main route of transmission of coronaviruses in humans is through inhalation of respiratory fluids.
 There is no evidence to suggest that handling food or consuming food is associated with COVID-19.
 The risk of infection via this route is therefore considered very low, although it cannot be completely excluded.

-Hence, basic hygienic precautions should be taken to prevent food-related infections, including washing hands after the handling of packages and before preparing and consuming food.
+Basic hygienic precautions should be taken to prevent food-related infections, including washing hands after the handling of food packaging and before preparing and consuming food.

 COVID-19 and animals

-1. What is the risk of COVID-19 infection from animals or animal products imported from affected areas?
+1. What is the risk of SARS-CoV-2 infection from animals or animal products imported from affected areas?

-There is no evidence that any of the animals or animal products authorised for entry into the European Union pose a risk to the health of EU citizens because of COVID-19.
+There is no evidence that any of the animals or animal products authorised for entry into the EU pose a risk of SARS-CoV-2 infection to EU citizens.

-2. What is the risk of COVID-19 infection from contact with pets and other animals in the EU?
+2. What is the risk of SARS-CoV-2 infection from contact with pets and other animals in the EU?

-Current research links COVID-19 to certain types of bat as the original source, but does not exclude other animals as intermediate links.
-Several types of coronavirus can infect animals and be transmitted to other animals and humans.
+Current research links SARS-CoV-2 to certain types of bats as the original source, but does not exclude other animals as intermediate links.
+Several types of coronaviruses can infect animals and be transmitted to other animals and humans.

-Outbreaks in small, farmed animals (minks) have been documented all over the world, including in Europe (the Netherlands, Denmark, Spain) and the US, as well as among workers at affected farms.
-The risk of transmission of mink SARS-CoV-2 to humans is greatly increased when there are large numbers of infected animals in small spaces.
-Cases of infected humans spreading the mink SARS-CoV-2 variant further in the human population have been reported in the EU/EEA.
+Outbreaks in small, farmed animals (minks) have been documented all over the world, including in Europe (the Netherlands, Denmark, Spain) and the United States, as well as among workers at affected farms.
+The risk of transmission of SARS-CoV-2 from minks to humans is greatly increased when there are large numbers of infected animals in small spaces.
+Cases of infected humans spreading the mink-related SARS-CoV-2 variant further in the human population have been reported in the EU/EEA.

 Other farm animals do not seem to be affected by SARS-CoV-2.

-All objects can potentially be contaminated with SARS-CoV-2 through respiratory droplets from an infectious person and people can be infected with SARS-CoV-2 through contact with surfaces.
+All objects can potentially be contaminated with live SARS-CoV-2 virus through respiratory droplets from an infectious person, implying that people can be infected with SARS-CoV-2 through contact with surfaces.

-On porous surfaces (textiles, cardboard, cash, etc.), studies report viable viruses cannot be detected within minutes to hours.
-On non-porous surfaces (plastic, stainless steel, glass, etc.), viable virus can be detected for days to weeks.
-Almost all infectious virus will, however, disappear from such surfaces within 72 hours.
-In most situations, cleaning surfaces with soap or detergent is enough to reduce risk.
+On most surfaces, infectious virus will disappear within 72 hours.
+Studies in laboratories have reported viable virus on porous surfaces (textiles, cardboard, cash, etc.) for minutes to hours and on non-porous surfaces (plastic, stainless steel, glass, etc.) for days to weeks.
+In most situations, cleaning surfaces with soap or detergent is enough to remove the risk of infection.

-Still, ECDC recommends frequent hand-washing with soap and water or the use of alcohol-based hand sanitisers and avoiding touching face, eyes and mouth after physical contact with frequently-touched objects, including banknotes and coins.
+ECDC recommends frequent hand washing with soap and water, or the use of alcohol-based hand sanitisers, as well as avoiding touching the face, nose, eyes and mouth after physical contact with frequently touched objects, including banknotes and coins.